5 Types of Bias in Research and How to Make Your Surveys Bias-Free

 2. Non-response bias

-Even if you take utmost precautions to minimize sampling bias, it still doesn’t mean that you’re going to avoid other types of bias in research related to the structure of your survey respondents.
+Even if you take utmost precautions to minimize sampling bias.
+It still doesn’t mean that you’re going to avoid other types of bias in research related to the structure of your survey respondents.

 Equally distributing your surveys to all the relevant respondent groups doesn’t necessarily mean that you’re going to get an equal number of responses from all of them.
 You may get your sampling perfectly right, but still, there’ll always be people unwilling or unable to take the survey.